NWNX/nwnx2-linux/plugins/events/readme.txt

     string GetSelectedNodeText(int nLangID, int nGender);
 See the Demo module for examples.

-The default event script name is vir_events.
+By default, the 'vir_events' script will be called.
+To set a custom script for a given event, call the SetGlobalEventHandler() function as follows:
+    SetGlobalEventHandler(EVENT_TYPE_ATTACK, "vir_ev_attack");

-To set custom script name, add the following lines to your nwnx2.ini file:
+You can also use the following lines in your nwnx2.ini file:
---
     [EVENTS]
     event_script=<your script name>
---

 Example script and demo module are included.

 ---